 You will be sent an acknowledgement of your email within a few minutes.

 Write to us

-In relation to planning applications we have a statutory duty to notify any adjoining owner or occupier or to display a site notice.
+In relation to planning applications we have a statutory duty to notify adjoining properties or display a site notice.

-All letters are addressed to 'The Occupier' as we do not hold details of ownership.
+All letters are addressed to ‘the owner/occupier’ as we do not hold details of ownership.

 The council will also usually display a site notice when: